nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/_index.md

 cta:
   enable: true
   bg_image: "images/about.jpg"
-  title: "International and multifaceted experience"
+  title: "International and Multifaceted Profile"
-  content: "I have worked with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries while occupying different roles both as an external consultant and employee worldwide."
+  content: "I have worked with a wide range of stakeholders in startups, medium-sized and large enterprises from various industries worldwide while occupying different roles both as an external consultant and employee."
   button:
     enable: true
-    label: "Learn more about me"
+    label: "Learn more about me!"
     link: "about"

 ############################# Funfacts ###############################